-Ryan D. Andrews is a Partner at Edelson PC and is the Director of the firm’s Issues & Appeals Group, which routinely litigates cases of first impression in state and federal courts nationwide.
-The Issues and Appeals Group has won significant victories, including in several federal appellate courts and the United States Supreme Court.
-These decisions have created favorable law in numerous areas—including common law privacy and nearly all of its statutory variants—fundamentally changing how entire industries operate.
+RYAN D. ANDREWS is a Partner at Edelson PC where he leads the firm’s Issues & Appeals Group.
+The Issues and Appeals Group routinely litigates issues of first impression nationwide securing pathmarking victories in several federal appellate courts and the United States Supreme Court.
+These decisions have benefited consumers in numerous areas—including common law privacy and nearly all of its statutory variants–fundamentally changing how entire industries operate.
+The Issues and Appeals Group also assists in crafting the firms class settlements and correcting abuses in the class action bar from profiteering objectors and abusive settlements.

 - Spokeo, Inc. v.
 Robins, 136 S. Ct.
 1540 (2016).
-In Spokeo, the Court rejected the argument that individuals must allege “real world” harm to have standing to sue in federal court; instead the court recognized that “intangible” harms and even the “risk of future harm” can establish standing.”
-Commentators have called Spokeo one of the most important consumer privacy case to come before the Supreme Court in recent times.
+In Spokeo, the Court rejected the argument that individuals must allege “real world” harm to have standing to sue in federal court; instead, the Court recognized that “intangible” harms and even the “risk of future harm” can establish standing.
+Commentators have called Spokeo one of the most important consumer privacy cases to come before the Supreme Court in recent times.
 On remand, the Ninth Circuit again confirmed that Robins had standing to pursue his claim.
 Robins v.
 Spokeo, Inc., 867 F.3d 1108 (9th Cir.
 2017).

 - Kater v.
 Churchill Downs Inc., 886 F.3d 784 (9th Cir.
 2018).
 In a question of first impression, the Court reversed the dismissal of Kater’s claims and held that a mobile app casino game was illegal gambling under a state loss recovery statute.

 - Beaton v.
 SpeedyPC Software, 907 F.3d 1018 (7th Cir.
-2018).
-Secured order affirming certification of a nationwide class of consumers on a Rule 23(f) appeal in case alleging the sale of software that falsely claimed to improve computer performance.
+2018), cert. denied 139 S. Ct.
+1465 (2019).
+Secured order affirming certification of a nationwide class of consumers on a Rule 23(f) appeal in a case alleging the sale of software that falsely claimed to improve computer performance.

 - Klaudia Sekura v.
 Krishna Schaumburg Tan, Inc., 2018 IL App (1st) 180175.
-Secured reversal of dismissal of class action alleging violations of Illinois’ Biometric Information Privacy Act and convinced the Court to part ways with its sister-court’s analysis.
-The Court held the text BIPA does not require am addition harm other than the violation of the right to privacy created by the Illinois legislature.
+Secured reversal of dismissal of class action alleging violations of the Illinois’ Biometric Information Privacy Act and convinced the Court to part ways with its sister-court’s analysis.
+The Court held that BIPA does not require an additional harm other than the violation of the right to privacy created by the Illinois legislature.

 - Yershov v.
 Gannett Satellite Info.
 Network, Inc., 820 F. 3d 482 (1st Cir.
 2016).
 In a landmark decision, the Court (including retired Justice David Souter) reversed the dismissal of Video Privacy Protection Act claims finding that mobile app users are “subscribers” and unique device IDs can be “personally identifiable information.”